genesiscommunitysuccess/devtraining-alpha/README.md

-# alpha
+# Answer-key of the Developer Training

-Answer-key of the Developer Training.
-This is the complete application built during the training and can be used as a reference for the training.
+This is the complete application built during the [developer training](https://docs.genesis.global/secure/getting-started/developer-training/training-intro/) and can be used as a reference for it.

 # Building, Running and Testing
 From the command line, cd into the root directory of the project and then follow these steps.